-- 5. Remove the pair of half round rings under the inner spacer collar from the shaft for K-LS size pumps.
-There are no half round rings on all other size pumps. - 6.
+- 5. Remove bracket window guard from bracket. - 6.
+Remove the pair of half round rings under the inner spacer collar from the shaft for KK and LS size pumps.
+There are no half round rings on all other size pumps. - 7.
 If flush plan or barrier fluid tubes are connected to the seal gland, turn off and disconnect before removing seal.
-Remove all fittings and pipe plugs from seal gland.
+Remove all pipe plugs from seal gland.
 Loosen the set screws on the cartridge seal collar to free the cartridge seal from the shaft.
-Remove nuts and washers holding seal gland to bracket.
-Slide cartridge seal out through bearing housing opening. - Carefully remove rotor and shaft to avoid damaging bracket bushing (Item 25). - 8.
+Remove nuts and washers from studs.
+Slide cartridge seal out through bearing housing opening. - 8.
+Carefully remove rotor and shaft to avoid damaging bracket bushing (Item 25). - 9.
 Loosen two radial setscrews in flange of bearing housing.
-With a spanner wrench remove the outer end cap (Item 3) with lip seal (Item 5) and outer bearing spacer collar (Item 4) see "Figure 7" on page 6. - 9.
-Remove both tapered roller bearings (Item 6), and inner bearing spacer collar from the bearing housing. - 10.
+With a spanner wrench remove the outer end cap (Item 3) with lip seal (Item 5) and outer bearing spacer collar (Item 4) see "Figure 7" on page 6. - 10.
+Remove both tapered roller bearings (Item 6), and inner bearing spacer collar from the bearing housing. - 11.
 Clean all parts thoroughly and examine for wear and damage.
 Check lip seals, roller bearings, bushings, and idler pin and replace if necessary.
 Check all other parts for nicks, burrs, excessive wear and replace if necessary.